Netherquark/oratio/README.md

 ## ⚡Features :
 - PDF Text Extraction: Extract text from PDFs using PyMuPDF.
 - Text-to-Speech: Convert text to audio using Silero TTS.
-- Script Conversion: (Optional) Use Aksharamukha for transliteration.
+- Script Conversion: Krutrim for translation
 - Lightweight: Works on both CPU and GPU.
 - Customizable: Supports multiple languages and voices.
 - Natural sounding AI-generated voice using Silero TTS which is lightweight and runs relatively fast on CPU
-- Transliteration English-Hindi using Aksharamukha
 - Using SSML to enhance quality of output audio
 ## 🔨 Installation :
-1. Clone the repository
+- Clone the repository
 ## ⌨️ Contributing :
 1. Fork the repository
 2. Create a new branch (git checkout -b feature/NewFeature)